 These events capped off an extremely successful multi-year commemoration of the 200th anniversary of Alabama’s admittance into the Union as its 22nd state.
 None of the commemoration would have been possible without several hundred volunteers and the Alabama Bicentennial Commission.

 The Alabama Department of Archives and History (ADAH) recently added 16 cubic feet of permanent records from the Alabama Bicentennial Commission to its government collections.
 These documents chronicle the work achieved by the Bicentennial Commission and include drawings, photographs, correspondence, and much more.
+If you’d like to view the Alabama Bicentennial website, formerly Alabama200.org, it is available at the WayBack Machine.
 Read on to learn more about the Bicentennial Commission’s work and the new records in the ADAH’s collection.

 In February 2013, Governor Bentley signed a Senate Joint Resolution, creating the Alabama Bicentennial Commission.
 The twelve-member commission supported and guided the commemoration of Alabama statehood.
 In accordance with its mission, appointed members of the committee boasted diverse backgrounds, including historians, museum professionals, editors, and communication directors.
 In addition, an advisory committee of volunteers assisted the Bicentennial Commission in their planning.
 The Bicentennial Commission determined that the celebration of Alabama’s statehood anniversary should not start on the anniversary of statehood; instead, it should begin with the act of Congress designating Alabama as a territory on March 3, 1817.
 The celebration could then build over two and a half years, culminating in the celebration at the Capitol in December 2019.